sbonnick/node-red-nodes/node-red-contrib-netsuite/README.md

 ORDER BY id DESC
 ```

-After execution, the msg.payload.size and msg.payload.records will be populated
+After execution, the msg.count and msg.payload will be populated